The real lesson in Meta’s job cuts

 The warning signs that your team is getting smaller too fast

 SEO usually shows the damage first.
 Thin or repetitive pages do not earn clicks, links, or trust.
-Ahrefs has reported that the vast majority of pages get no organic traffic, which means publishing more low-quality pages is often the wrong answer.
+The vast majority of published pages get no organic traffic at all, which means publishing more low-quality pages is often the wrong answer.
 If your team cuts too deep, the site fills up with pages that look active but do nothing.
-Search engines see the sameness.
-Shoppers see the sameness.
-Neither one rewards it.
-It is the content version of how to make a killing by selling a lot of junk, except no one actually wins.

 You can tell the difference quickly.
 Healthy efficiency still produces pages that sound specific, get updated, and answer real questions.
 Harmful understaffing produces more pages, weaker pages, and more fire drills.
 If the team can no longer tell the difference between a page that should exist and one that should not, the cut went too far.